 Always keep additional warm layers with you in your rucksack, just in case the weather turns.

 All of this section is small and lightweight but should be considered a Hiking Essential that you take on every hike.
-If you’re going hiking abroad make sure you’ve got the best travel insurance too!
+If you’re going hiking abroad the most important thing for health and safety is getting comprehensive travel insurance!

 First aid kit – Hiking Essential!

-We recommend: Camping and Hiking 100 Piece First Aid Kit
+We recommend: Camping and Hiking Outdoor First Aid Kit (UK / USA)

 - Antiseptic/antibacterial wipes or ointment